holo-q/errloom/README.md

 ```
 errl smola.hol -vaip

-TODO show output of the active loom being pinged
+TODO show output of the active loom being pingedc
 ```

 to ping and get back information about the training run still actively running.